-Fiery Verify runs on Windows and macOS including macOS Catalina 10.15 computers.
-Macintosh users who use macOS Catalina 10.15 will need Fiery Verify as Verifier does not support macOS Catalina 10.15.
+Fiery Verify runs on Windows and macOS including macOS Catalina 10.15, macOS 11 (on Intel CPU), and macOS 11 (on Apple M1 with Rosetta 2) computers.
+Macintosh users who use macOS Catalina 10.15 or macOS 11 will need Fiery Verify as Verifier does not support macOS Catalina 10.15.
 The newer measurement devices, for example ES-3000, X-Rite i1Pro3, X-Rite i1Pro3 Plus, X-Rite i1iO3, KM MYIRO-1, are all supported in Fiery Verify.

 However, if you are running Command WorkStation for instance on macOS Mojave 10.14 or lower, you can continue to use Verifier, if required.
-For more information, see Switch from Fiery Verify to Verifier on page 128.
+For more information, see Switch from Fiery Verify to Verifier on page 131.